Work in Prague

 Apartment (3 bedrooms) Outside of Centre 15,000 - 25,000 Kč

 Cost of Living in Prague

-While working abroad you can expect to have to pop down to the shops every now and again!
+While you work in Prague, you can expect to have to pop down to the shops every now and again!
 Let’s have a look at what that shopping list might look like (remember it is in Czech koruna!)

 Public Transport in Prague

 Ever travelled by funicular railway?
-Well you might end up using one while you’re working abroad in Prague!
+Well, you might end up using one while you work in Prague!
 Or you could always hop on the tram, bus or metro.
 You can buy your ticket (which can be used across all public transport) at metro stations, newsagents and Public Transport Information Centres.
-They are very affordable - you can get a standard ticket for 32 Kč.
+They are very affordable - you can get a standard ticket for around 32 Kč.

-However, it is worth noting that when you arrive fresh off the plane, ready to start working abroad, the metro does not go to the airport so bus or taxi is the way to go!
+However, it is worth noting that when you arrive fresh off the plane, ready to start work, the metro does not go to the airport so bus or taxi is the way to go!